Shopping Cart

 Waxing The City is one franchise that leaves us puzzled: the Franchise Disclosure Document only includes some scarce profit information from 7 low profits company-owned salons vs. 113 franchises.

-Based on this information, the average Waxing The City has a 12 years payback at best: not the best franchise investment unfortunately.
-But is this really the case?
-How much profits can you really make as a franchisee?
+Based on this information, the average Waxing The City has an excellent 4 years payback at best.
+Is this really a good investment?

 Key stats